Lotus Sutra: In East Asia

 It was said that these practices were very meritorious and could lead to miracles.
 Stories dealing with Lotus Sūtra miracles, such as Huixiang's Accounts of the Propagation of the Lotus Sūtra (c.
-7th century) became a popular genre in China and Japan.
+7th century) and Zongxiao's Record of The Lotus Sūtra’s Manifest Responses became a popular genre in China and Japan.
 The popularity of these practices can be seen from the fact that a thousand copies of the text were sealed in the Dunhuang caves in the 11th century.
+In these texts, the largest sections deal with reading, chanting, and memorizing of the sūtra, indicating the importance of these textual practices.
+In one famous example, the Tiantai patriarch Zhiyi is said to have memorized the entire sūtra in his teens.
 The Lotus Sūtra was also one of the most widely memorized Buddhist texts, a practice which became a requirement for Buddhist monastic ordination at various points throughout Chinese history.

-These practices were often sponsored by Asian states as a way to protect the nation but they were also carried out by people from all social classes.
+Lotus Sūtra textual practices were often sponsored by Asian states as a way to protect the nation but they were also carried out by people from all social classes.
 Ritualized recitation, copying of the text and lectures explaining the Lotus Sūtra were performed at temples, shrines, and private residences.
 It was believed that these practices generated many benefits, from spiritual benefits like visions of Buddhas, rebirth in a pure land, awakening, and helping deceased relatives, to worldly benefits like peace, healing and protection from harm.
 In a similar fashion, the creation of different forms of visual, plastic, calligraphic, performance arts based on the Lotus Sūtra also came to be seen as a form of spiritual practice and a skillful means.
 The production of these works, which included Lotus Sūtra manuscripts themselves, could become highly ritualized processes.
 Likewise, the telling of miracle stories and composition of literature based on the Lotus Sūtra was also seen as another way to practice its teachings.